7218. Water Supply in Kisumu, Meru and Nyeri Counties - Kenya - D2B16KE05

 The project consists of the following elements:

 - construction of a new water intake in the Kathita river

 - installation of raw water transmission pipelines (8 km long)

 - installation of new water storage tanks (1000 m3 and 2000 m3)

 - renovation of existing water storage tanks (Irinda & Kenya Re)

 The current reviews undertaken were prepared by a working group of experts acting on behalf of the NCEA.
-The group comprises expertise in the following disciplines: (eco)hydrology, social impacts and resettlement procedures.
+The group comprises expertise in the following disciplines: (eco)hydrology, waste water management, social impacts and resettlement procedures.

 In order to receive the necessary permits, the project initiators will need to comply with Kenyan legislation and EIA-process and submit an ESIA to the Environmental Assessment Agency: NEMA.